-The Boston Fed's TIP internship program seeks to catalyze the upward social and economic mobility for young adults.
+TIP seeks to spark upward social and economic mobility for young adults.
 It’s run in collaboration with our long-time partner, the Boston Private Industry Council (PIC).
-The Boston Fed is proud of our 30-year partnership with PIC and remains committed to providing opportunities to Greater Boston's low-income youth so that they can attain long-term employment and financial stability.
+The Boston Fed is proud of our 30-year partnership with PIC and remains committed to providing opportunities to Greater Boston's marginalized youth, so they can attain long-term employment and financial stability.

-Although the Bank created this program to benefit our Boston-area youth, we are working to create a network of youth employment champions—a subgroup of PIC’s employer network—who work together to address common challenges, create efficiencies of scale, and promote promising practices that will lead to more equity in the opportunities that summer employment can bring to young adults.
-As we continue to assess the impact of our approach, we will communicate our progress to our employer network, as well as youth-serving organizations and other key stakeholders throughout New England.
+Along with the TIP program, the Boston Fed has created a business network of youth employment champions—a subgroup of PIC’s employer network—who work together to address common challenges, create efficiencies of scale, and promote practices that will lead to more equity in the opportunities that summer employment can bring to young adults.
+We will continue to assess and report on TIP’s progress to this network and to key stakeholders and organizations that serve youth throughout New England.

 1982: The Boston Fed, in partnership with the Boston PIC, launches an internship program for Boston high school students to provide a pipeline to employment through summer jobs.
 The program is housed and managed within the Bank's "Public & Community Affairs" department—now "Regional & Community Outreach” (R&CO).